How to Serve Eviction & Lease Termination Notices in Iowa

 In Iowa, most lease termination and eviction notices can be served immediately on any day of the week and at any time of day.

 For a 3 Day Notice to Quit, the eviction notice form is used for tenants that do not pay rent in full and on time, a landlord can serve notice the day after rent is due.
-There is no legal grace period in Iowa, rent is late the day after it’s due.
+There is no legal grace period for paying rent in Iowa, rent is late starting the day after it’s due.

 Acceptable Forms of Service in Iowa